Before reading any further pleasedo

 You should always be adding material to your demo.
 Here's a

-special note about SunSpots and demos: Send us your best work
+special note about SunSpots and voiceover demos: Send us your

-regularly because we take snippets of those cuts and add them
+best work regularly because we take snippets of those cuts

 chances you have of getting more voice over work.